 Named Most Inspirational Eco Lodge of the Year in the 2016 TOFTigers Wildlife Tourism Awards, stunning Singinawa Jungle Lodge has its own Museum of Life and Art, dedicated to tribal Gond and Baiga artisans, on the property.

-Walking along the path through the forest to my cottage, the trees whispered to me and butterflies hovered around.
-The lodge is located on 110 acres of jungle bordering the Banjar River, and while many lodges focus on safaris into the national park, Singinawa Jungle Lodge provides its guests with their own naturalist and offers many experiences that enable guests to immerse themselves in the wild.
+The lodge is located on 110 acres of jungle bordering the Banjar River.
+While many lodges focus on safaris into the national park, Singinawa Jungle Lodge provides its guests with their own naturalist and offers many experiences that enable guests to immerse themselves in the wild.

-Expect to pay 19,999 rupees per night for two people in a cottage, with all meals, services of a resident naturalist, and nature walks included.
+Expect to pay 19,999 rupees per night for two people in a cottage with all meals, services of a resident naturalist, and nature walks included.
+The two-bedroom bungalow costs 33,999 per night, and the four bedroom bungalow costs 67,999 rupees per night.
+Rooms in the bungalows can be booked separately.
+See rate details here.

-Safaris into the national park are extra and cost 2,500 rupees for an exclusive two person safari, or 5,500 rupees for a group of up to four.
+Safaris into the national park are extra and cost 6,000 rupees for a group of up to four.

 Museum of Life and Art